 By Sally Bradford

-Few masterworks of Baroque music can rival Handel’s Messiah for its eternal popularity.
-Many of us are familiar with Messiah, but some may have heard myths and legends about this great work.
+Few works of Baroque music can rival Handel’s Messiah for its eternal popularity.
+Many of us are familiar with Messiah, but some may have heard myths and legends about this great piece.
 How many of these questions are you able to answer correctly?

 1. Did Handel write Messiah intending it to become the great musical ode to Christmas?